 In fact, you should check for updates once a week at least, which will usually involve installing security patches or installing new versions of the software.
 If you don’t do this, then you might end up with a virus or malware that steals your personal information.

 Even if you use updated versions of your software, you still need to install anti-virus software to protect yourself.
 This software will scan all incoming and outgoing files, which will help you detect possible threats and block them from reaching your computer.
 You should look for anti-virus software that is easy to use and doesn’t slow down your system while checking your files.

 This might seem like a no-brainer to most people, but countless people open suspicious emails every day.
 In fact, scam emails are one of the most common ways for cybercriminals to steal your information.
 So you should never open an email or an attachment that you’re not sure about.

 This can include emails from people you don’t know or attachments that contain strange file names.
 Also, refrain from clicking on links in an email unless you know where they will take you.

 Don’t install software that you don’t need.
 For instance, don’t install browser toolbars or other software that comes bundled with applications you want to install.

 This is because these tools are often used to install adware and hijack your browser, which might have a negative impact on your computer and your business in general.
 Instead, uncheck the boxes next to any toolbars or other software that you don’t need when installing a new program.

 Use a Virtual Private Network (VPN) Service

-A VPN service is a great way to protect your business online because it encrypts all the data that travels between your computer and the internet and it hides your IP address so that no one will be able to track what you do online.
+Having the best VPN solution for enterprise is a great way to protect your business online because it encrypts all the data that travels between your computer and the internet, and it hides your IP address so that no one will be able to track what you do online.